airtonix/dayz-rpc-com/docs/gist-review.md

 **For Hybrid Approach:**
 You could combine both:
-1. Use our install-server.sh for setup
+1. Use our cmd/install for setup
 2. Use your manage.sh for custom start/stop logic
 3. Use our config files for detailed parameters